DecLearn/declearn/README.md

 4. Instantiate and run a FederatedServer:

    - Instantiate a `declearn.main.FederatedServer`:
-     - Provide the Model, Strategy and Server objects or configurations.
+     - Provide the Model, FLOptimConfig and Server objects or configurations.
      - Optionally provide the path to a folder where to write output files (model checkpoints and global loss history).
    - Instantiate a `declearn.main.config.FLRunConfig` to specify the process: